Home

 Why adjust BMW motorcycle valves?

 Valve adjustment is one of the most misunderstood maintenance items on the BMW.
 You are really performing a diagnostic function.
 For example, the engine will run very well with a setting of exactly zero clearance up to double the spec.
-With zero clearance, the valves will open a bit more and allow more fuel into the combustion chamber, which will make more hp, but it may be so little that you may not be able to measure it with a dyno.
-Really wide spacing will make more noise and not allow as much fuel into the combustion chamber, but again, you probably can’t measure it.
+With zero clearance, the valves will open a bit more and allow more fuel into the combustion chamber and that will make more hp, but you may not be able to measure it with a dyno.
+Really wide spacing will make more noise and not allow as much fuel into the combustion chamber, but again, you probably can't measure it.
+The wider clearance will make more noise.

-The main reason to perform the valve adjustment is to check for a change in settings from the previous time.
-If one or more valves are more than .001″ off of where they were the last time that you set them, you better make a notation in your log book.
+The main reason to do the valve adjustment is to check for a change in settings from the previous time.
+If one or more valves are more than .001" off of where they were last set, you better make a notation in your log book.
 If a dozen people set your valves, they would each do it slightly differently.
 Which method is right?
-All may be right.
-It is important to do it exactly the same from one adjustment to the next.
+All are probably right.
+The important thing is to do it exactly the same from one adjustment to the next one.
+Then, any change shows you that something must be diagnosed to look for more serious problems.

 If you found some change in the settings, then ask why?
 Reset them and check them again soon to see if it still changes.
 Find out why it is changing.

-The “famous” BMW rocker arm alignment tool for the /5
+The "famous" BMW motorcycle rocker arm alignment tool for the /5

 BMW motorcycle rocker alignment tool supplied by BMW to assist in setting the valves.
 It is completely worthless.

-This is the factory supplied rocker arm alignment tool.
-It also came in another version, and both are completely worthless.
+The factory supplied rocker arm alignment tool.
+It came in another version and both are completely worthless.

 It was introduced in late 70.
 The proper use of the tool made almost no difference in the noise of the valve system.
 If a rocker arm was way off from where it belonged, then the pushrod could rub and make some noise.
-All that one needed to do about this is to have the pushrod centered in the hole in the head.
+All that one needed to do about this is to have the pushrod about centered in the hole in the head.
 Just look at where it emerges from the head and have it about in the center.
-The push rod will move up and down in the hole when the engine rotates.
-All you are trying to do is keep it away from the edges of the hole as much as possible.
+When the engine rotates, the push rod will move up and down in the hole a bit.
+All that you are trying to do is to keep it away from the edges of the hole as much as possible.
 The hole in the head gasket may not quite line up with the hole in the head.
 It is possible for the push rod to touch the head gasket and make a shiny place on the rod.
-This “touching” may make some noise.
+This "touching" may make some noise.
 Loosen the two nuts on the rocker arm so that you can move it slightly and torque them back down.

 This shows the roll pin inserted into the fins to help deaden the valve noise of a BMW twin.
 The fins are great "radiators" of noise and make it sound worse than it really is.